dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 Before submitting a pull request, **please ask first in [a new issue](https://github.com/dialpad/dialtone/issues/new)**.
 It's always discouraging to have a pull request declined after putting in the time.
 To avoid this, outline the problem and proposed solution.
 This includes a rough example of how you might compose the styles.

+## Code style

+Make sure your code lints with `npm run lint`.
+If you need to format your code, you can do this with `npm run lint:fix`.

 ## Commit message convention

 Dialtone uses [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) to have commit messages that can be used as part of the [semantic release process](RELEASING.md).
 For more information, see [COMMIT_CONVENTION.md](COMMIT_CONVENTION.md).